Algerian cuisine is hearty and flavorful, often emphasizing spices, fresh vegetables, and various meats.

 All meat in Algeria is halal due to the predominantly Muslim population.

-Kosher food is not widely available.
+Kosher meals are not widely available.

 Some dishes are traditionally eaten with the right hand.
-Bread is usually a a fundamental part of every meal, used to scoop up stews and sauces.
+Bread is a a fundamental part of every meal, used to scoop up stews and sauces.
 Wait to be seated or invited to dine, and sharing dishes is common.

 Formal cooking classes particularly for tourists are rare.
 However, guides for private tours or specialized tour operators may arrange a personalized cooking experience.